UDOOboard/Gear-Docs/docs/13_BIOS-UEFI_and_Tools/04_Fan_Settings.md

 On this page you will find some information and tips about the fan above the heatsink of the processor.

-The fan that cools the Ryzen&trade; processor of the UDOO BOLT is a 5V powered fan with PWM signal speed management and is managed entirely by the board's Embedded Controller.
+The fan that cools the Ryzen&trade; processor of the UDOO BOLT GEAR is a 5V powered fan with PWM signal speed management and is managed entirely by the board's Embedded Controller.

 The full management of the fan settings described below is possible starting from BIOS/UEFI Firmware version 1.07.
-<span class="label label-warning">Heads up!</span>  Please, always keep updated the BIOS/UEFI Firmware of your UDOO BOLT to have the latest features and bugfix available.
+<span class="label label-warning">Heads up!</span>  Please, always keep updated the BIOS/UEFI Firmware of your UDOO BOLT GEAR to have the latest features and bugfix available.

 ### BIOS/UEFI Fan Settings